Do I have to be a paid ABR subscriber to enter?

 How do I know if my poem is an eligible length to enter the Porter Prize?

 Entries can be up to 70 lines long.
 The following are not included in the 70-line limit: the title of the poem, epigraph, stanza breaks, and internal numbers.

 To be eligible for entry in the Porter Prize, poems must not have been previously published.
 What constitutes ‘publication’?

 Publication includes, but is not limited to, publication in print and online (for example in a journal/magazine/anthology or on a website).
 Publication on a personal blog/website/social media constitutes publication.
 If a poem has been written and assessed as part of a writing course but has not been distributed further, this does not constitute publication.

 My poem was shortlisted/commended for another prize, may I enter it in the Porter Prize?

 If your poem was shortlisted/commended for another prize but was not published, then it may be entered in the Porter Prize.
 Please contact us if you are unsure about eligibility.

 Can I submit or publish the work I have entered in the Prize elsewhere while I await notification?

 Can I enter multiple poems in one entry?

-No. Separate entries must be made, and transactions paid, for each poem entered into the Porter Prize.
+No. Separate entries must be made, and entry fees paid, for each poem entered into the Porter Prize.
 This is to ensure that a record is kept of each poem entered, and also to ensure that payment is successfully made for each.

 Is there a limit to the number of poems I can enter?